Hess's Law header image

 As before in order to calculate the enthalpy of reaction (ΔrxnH) using the enthalpy of formation data provided we need to know the enthalpy of formation ( (ΔfH) for all the substances in our equation.
 Looking at the table we have all the information we need, remember the enthalpy of formation of an element is by definition 0.

 When we drew the energy cycle above using enthalpies of combustion (ΔcHo) we drew the cycle "downwards" from our equation.
-This time using enthalpies of formation (ΔfHo) we will work "upwards" towards our equation.
+This time using enthalpies of formation (ΔfHo) we will work "upwards" towards the equation we have to calculate the enthalpy change for.

 Key Points